zack-bitcoin/amoveo-docs/design/sortition_chains_theory.md

 We want the fraud proof to be short.
 So the fraud proof can't involve proving a complete chain of ownership history.
 So when the validators assign value to someone, they don't say anything about where the value has come from.
-Which means that when the validators are assigning value to someone.
-There is no record of who owned it previously, so there is no signature from a previous owner giving permission for the spend.
+Which means that when the validators are assigning value to someone, there is no record of who owned it previously, so there is no signature from a previous owner giving permission.

 It needs to be impossible for the validators to assign your value to someone else without your permission.